Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 – junior in position – senior;

-- a member of the delegation - its head (independently - its own
+– member of the delegation – its leader (independently – one’s own

 delegation or foreign).

-The initial formulas of communication are opposed by the formulas used at the end of communication.
-These are formulas for parting, ending communication.
+The initial formulas of communication are opposed to the formulas used at the end of communication.
+These are formulas for parting, stopping communication.
 They express

-- wish: All the best (good) to you!
+– wish: All the best to you!
 Goodbye!

-- hope for a new meeting: Until the evening (tomorrow, Saturday).
-I hope we're apart for a while.
+- hope for a new meeting: See you this evening (tomorrow, Saturday).
+I hope we won't be apart for long.
 I hope to see you soon;

-- doubt about the possibility of meeting again; parting will be for a long time: Farewell!
-It is unlikely that we will meet again.
-Do not remember dashingly.
+– doubt about the possibility of meeting again; the separation will be long: Farewell!
+It is unlikely that we will be able to meet again.
+Don't remember it badly.

-After the greeting, a business conversation usually begins.
-Speech etiquette provides for several beginnings, which are determined by the situation.
+After the greeting, a business conversation usually ensues.
+Speech etiquette provides for several principles that are determined by the situation.
 Three situations are most typical: 1) solemn; 2) mournful; 3) working, business.

-The first one includes public holidays, anniversaries of the enterprise and employees; receiving awards; opening an office, shop; presentation; conclusion of an agreement, contract, etc.
+The first includes public holidays, anniversaries of the enterprise and employees; receiving awards; opening an office, store; presentation; conclusion of an agreement, contract, etc.

-On any solemn occasion, a significant event, invitations and congratulations follow.
-Depending on the situation (official, semi-official, unofficial), invitation and congratulatory clichés change.
+For any special occasion or significant event, invitations and congratulations follow.
+Depending on the situation (official, semi-official, informal), invitations and greeting cliches change.

 Invitation: